 To understand compound interest we need to understand the different pieces of it.
 As I’ve said before, interest is “Money returned on top of the original amount of money invested.
 For a very simplified example, if I invest $1,000 at a 10% interest rate then I can expect to receive $1,100 back.”
 So the whole point of investing then is to get interest.

-I know what you’re thinking, this is all very interesting (see what I did there?), but what does it have to do with sliced bread?
-Well, if you’ve ever made bread before this is like adding yeast to your dough.
+I know what you’re thinking, this is all very interesting (okay I’ll stop the puns), but what does it have to do with sliced bread?
+Well, if you’ve ever made bread before, interest is like adding yeast to your dough.
 When you add yeast the dough starts to grow and expand and will be bigger than it was when you started.
 That’s simple interest.

 Compound interest, on the other hand, lets you get interest on your interest.
 Let’s look at this same example.
 You invest $1,000 at 10% so you get $100 in interest.
 But that money stays invested, so the next time you get paid interest it is 10% of $1,100 (your original $1,000 plus your $100 in interest).
 That would be $110 in interest.
 So now you have $1,210 invested, and so on.